Ear trimming on a Newfoundland is an important part of the grooming process.

 The more teeth you have the more blended the cut will be.

-If you’re comfortable using straight or curved shears, you can use those to trim the outline of the ear also.
+If you’re comfortable using straight or curved shears, you can use those to trim the outer edge of the ear.

-You can a decent pair of thinning shears from any beauty supply store.
+Thinning shears can be expensive but if you’re not ready to drop a lot of money, you can get a decent pair of thinning shears from any beauty supply store.

 Pin brush, slicker brush or greyhound comb